hyperium/hyperium.github.io/_stable/server/hello-world-http2.md

 greeting as a single chunk of bytes, and the `Content-Length` header will be set automatically.

-## Creating an Executor that uses the tokio runtime
+## Creating an Executor

 The http2 server requires an executor to run.
-We can use the build this declaring a struct that implements the hyper `Executor` trait.

 ```rust
 impl<F> hyper::rt::Executor<F> for TokioExecutor